RIPAGlobal/scimitar/README.md

 * While the gem attempts to support difficult/complex filter strings via incorporating code and ideas in [SCIM Query Filter Parser](https://github.com/ingydotnet/scim-query-filter-parser-rb), it is possible that ActiveRecord / Rails precedence on some query operations in complex cases might not exactly match the SCIM specification.
 Please do submit a bug report if you encounter this.
 You may also wish to view [`query_parser_spec.rb`](https://github.com/RIPGlobal/scimitar/blob/main/spec/models/scimitar/lists/query_parser_spec.rb) to get an idea of the tested examples - more interesting test cases are in the "`context 'with complex cases' do`" section.

+If you believe choices made in this section may be incorrect, please [create a GitHub issue](https://github.com/RIPGlobal/scimitar/issues/new) describing the problem.

 ### Omissions

 * Bulk operations are not supported.